MCP Servers¶

 /mcp/messages(e.g.,http://example.com:8000/mcp/messages) - Others use

-/mcp(e.g.,http://example.com:3333/mcp) - The streamable-http client automatically handles POST requests and responses at the provided URL
+The streamable-http client automatically handles POST requests and responses at the provided URL.
+Consult your MCP server's documentation to determine the correct endpoint path.

 When using the standalone Holmes Helm Chart, update your values.yaml: